10 of the spookiest weather phenomena

 The ominous looking roll cloud is a type of arcus cloud usually associated with a thunderstorm or a cold front.
 As these rare clouds often appear to be 'rolling' they often cause fear that severe weather is on the way.7.
 Halo around the moon

 Sunsets are often one of nature's most beautiful sights, but sometimes a particularly vibrant blood red sunset can create a spooky effect.
-The same effect at sunrise also give rise to the shepherd's warning in the familiar "red sky at night" proverb.10.
+The same effect at sunrise also give rise to the shepherd's warning in the familiar "Red sky at night and other weather sayings " proverb.10.
 Dust storms

 Dust and sand storms can be whipped up rapidly by strong winds in arid regions.
 Dust storms can look particularly ominous as they approach with heights of up to 40 metres.